dvorchuck/grpc_testing/README.md

 - parallel execution of tests
 - saving results in csv
-- summary of which value won and what maring (percentage)
+- summary of which value won and what margin (percentage)